-This is CRUCIAL – you deserve to be updated as your PR campaign progresses.
+This is CRUCIAL!
+You deserve to be updated as your PR campaign progresses.
 You want to know who is pitching on your behalf, is it an intern or an experienced publicist?
 Also, you should expect regular press reports and updates from your PR team so be sure to ask about the reporting policy.
-Also – will they be telling you and showing you who they are pitching you to so you can be following along with social media follows?
+Also, will they be telling you and showing you who they are pitching you to so you can be following along with social media follows?
 This is key.

 Ask Hard Questions

 Don’t be afraid to ask challenging questions and really have a candid conversation.

-BE AWARE: A PR firm is NOT a used car lot!
+BE AWARE: A Music PR Firm is NOT a Used Car Lot!

 I have heard stories that PR firms do “hard sells” saying that rates are only available for a certain amount of time or their roster will be completely full bt tomorrow if they don’t act now.
 This is CRAZY and means you should be running away.

 Do Your Research

 99% of all music publicists all sound fabulous on the telephone, and they should, after all, communication is their job.
 Therefore, it is critical that you do some due diligence and research.
 I suggest that you use these 4 methods to research music publicists and music publicity firms.

-- Google the individual names of each publicist, and the name of the company, and look for information about these individuals.
+- Google the individual names of each music publicist, and the name of the company, and look for information about these individuals.
 Dig past the first few pages!

-- Google the different bands and artists that they rep and search for placements (articles, blog posts) If you don’t see articles this may not be a great sign.
+- Look up the different bands and artists that they rep and search for placements (articles, blog posts) If you don’t see articles this may not be a great sign.

 - Search Glass Door.
 An artist who was ripped off by a firm told me about this one, and she was horrified when she read about what it was like to work at that firm.
 Search for the name of the company at and see if anyone who has worked there has reported about the company or what the morale is like.